artdgn/jobs-ranker/README.md

 just edit `data/labeled/your-task-name.csv`.
-- Accidental scrape: if you've triggered a scrape and you didn't mean to, you won't be shown jobs from the previous scrape (which you might still want to view / label) unless they're also in the enw one or the scrapes were done on the same day.
+- Accidental scrape: if you've triggered a scrape and you didn't mean to, you won't be shown jobs from the previous scrape (which you might still want to view / label) unless they're also in the new one or the scrapes were done on the same day.
 If this happened, don't worry, you can stop the scrape and remove the last csv file with that day's date from `data/crawls/your-task-name/` -  it's as if it never happened.
 - Docker warning: if running in docker, be mindful that you'll need to `chown` the files or `sudo` edit them, because anything created inside docker will be owned by root.

-# How:
+# How this works:

 ## Scraping:
 - [Scrapy](https://scrapy.org/) is used for scraping some relevant jobs from au.jora.com